Uvacoder/uvacodernotes10b/docs/miscellaneous/quotes.md

 ### The Witcher

+#### Geralt of Rivia, The Last Wish

-> _...if I'm to choose between one evil and another, then I prefer not to choose at all._ - Geralt of Rivia, The Last Wish
+> _...if I'm to choose between one evil and another, then I prefer not to choose at all._

 ### Fullmetal Alchemist